New grand jury seated as Trump criminal probe continues | Law-Order

 One of the Trump executives granted immunity to testify before the grand jury is the company's director of security, Matthew Calamari Jr., the son of Matthew Calamari Sr. The other, senior vice president and controller, Jeffrey McConney, was first subpoenaed to testify in the spring and appeared before the panel again in September.

-At a September hearing, Weisselberg lawyer Bryan Scarlatos told a judge he had a ''strong reason to believe'' that more indictments were coming in the case.
+At a September hearing, Weisselberg lawyer Bryan Scarlatos told a judge he had "strong reason to believe" more indictments were coming in the case.

 Bragg, a Democrat, won Tuesday's election and will take over in January for Vance, who is retiring.